- Why is workflow important in the kitchen?

 2. Reduces the chances of order mistakes

-Writing orders down and taking them to the kitchen not only wastes precious time but can also leave room for errors.
+Writing orders down and taking them to the kitchen not only wastes precious time but can also leave room for errors, that can affect the restaurant kitchen workflow.

 Maybe the server wrote down the wrong order.
 Or maybe they took it to the wrong kitchen station.
 Regardless, these mishaps can lead to inaccurate orders that will impact the customer experience.